tryforge/ForgeScript/README.md

     ] // The prefixes to use for our bot!
 })

-client.login("token")
+client.login("token") // Replace token with your Discord's Application Token
 ```
-This will be enough to put our bot on.
+This will be enough to boot up our bot.

 ### Registering commands
 Registering commands is the way to go when we want something to happen on certain events.